hasankhadra/provectus-internship-task/README.md

 2. List process environment variables by given PID - solution: ``sudo cat /proc/`pgrep 'the process name'`/environ``
 ![environ](env.png)
 3. Launch a python program my_program.py through CLI in the background. solution: `nohup python3 my_program.py &`
+The output of the script will be stored in `nohup.out` file.
-4. How would you close it after some period of time? solution:
+	How would you close it after some period of time? solution:
 	First find the process PID using the command `ps ax | grep my_program.py`.
 	Then to stop the process that is running the script, we using the command `kill 'PID of process'`